Presidential Charter for Christian Service University College

 Advertisement

 President Nana Addo Dankwa Akufo-Addo conferred the prestigious grant at a brief ceremony held at the Jubilee House on Friday, May 17, 2024.
-The event was graced by the presence of the Council Chairman and the Management Board of the University College, alongside Ghana's Chief of Staff.
+The event was graced by the presence of the Council Chairman Seth K. Osafo and the Management Board of the University College, alongside the Chief of Staff, Akosua Frema Osei-Opare.

 New chapter